spencerkclark/NODD-notebook/README.md

 ## Running locally

-To run the interactive visulization notebook locally, first clone the repository and install the needed Python dependencies:
+To run the interactive visualization notebook locally, first clone the repository and install the needed Python dependencies:

 ```